maueroats/teaching/content/intermediate-cs/typed/checkers/legal-moves.md

   not a jump, is it ok?
 * `distance-jump-ok?: Posn Posn -> Boolean`: Assuming the move is a jump, is the distance intended going to be ok?
+* `get-piece: (Listof Piece) Posn -> Piece`: Get the piece at the given position.
+Define a fake NO-PIECE to be a piece at (-1000,1000) to represent not finding a piece there.
-* `is-legal-jump?: (Listof Piece) Posn Posn -> Boolean`: Knowing where the pieces are on the board, is the attempted jump legal?
+* `is-legal-to-jump?: (Listof Piece) Player Posn Posn -> Boolean`:
+  Knowing where the pieces are on the board and who is attempting the move, is the attempted jump legal?
 For example, jumping an opponent is ok, but jumping your own piece or an empty square is forbidden.
+Plan to figure out some helper functions for this on your own!

 ## Examples